juliettewoodrow/infinite_story/materials/starter_code/readme.md

 `infinite_story.py` is starter code for students who have about 10 hours for this assignment.
 It has them write the whole project from scratch.

 `infinite_story_lite.py` is starter code for students who have about 5 hours for this assignment.

+Make sure to only include one when you give it to students.